 All told, Austin’s female workforce totals about 20 percent of our ranks.
 When I began working at Austin in the early 80s, most women in the company were in administrative, clerical, or accounting roles with an occasional architect or engineer thrown in.

 Today, almost 75 percent of our female workforce are in technical or professional positions in engineering, preconstruction, construction, marketing, and accounting.
 And, at the mid-management level, we have many women holding leadership roles in engineering, project management, and marketing.
 No doubt, these rising stars will change the leadership landscape in the years to come.

 The design and construction industry needs to increase its efforts to educate and attract more women to participate in the creation of buildings and infrastructure.
 Just as it was in 1942, workforce shortages are a challenge we face today.
-By necessity, this shortage will force an end to old preconceptions and create many new opportunities for women to have an increasing impact on the future of
+By necessity, this shortage will force an end to old preconceptions and create many new opportunities for women to have an increasing impact on the future of our industry.

 There is no room for the old preconception that this industry is not for women.
 Here at Austin, it most certainly is.

 To connect with one of our knowledgeable team members for a media opportunity, please contact Leslie Panfil via phone or email.
 We look forward to sharing our expertise!